Xy16-5/OSGIS-week8/assignment/README.md

 # Final Project Proposal

-Your assignment this week is to write a detailed proposal for your final project.
+Your assignment this week is to write a proposal for your final project.
 In proposing your final, try to address each of the following areas.
 Please produce at least a paragraph which addresses the topics below

 ## Problem / Question